-Determines the emission, absorption, and P Cygni line profiles arising from galactic outflows under the Sobolev approximation with no self absorption.
+Determines the emission, absorption, and P Cygni line profiles arising from winds, outflows, and bubbles under the Sobolev approximation following ( Flury 2025).
 Can be used for modeling observed spectral features or for predictive purposes.

 Calculates the non-parameteric correlation coefficient Kendall's tau, accounting for censoring (upper limits).
 Also includes assessment of effects of outliers and uncertainties on the correlation estimator by bootstrapping and Monte Carlo simulation.